top of page

 ABOUT TNVR

-Trap-Neuter-Vaccinate-Release, or TNVR, is the humane approach to community cat management.
-TNVR involves trapping feral and free-roaming cats in humane traps, transporting them to local clinics to be spayed/neutered, vaccinated, and ear-tipped, and then releasing them back to their original location.
+Trap-Neuter-Vaccinate-Return, or TNVR, is the humane approach to community cat management.
+TNVR involves trapping feral and free-roaming cats in humane traps, transporting them to local clinics to be spayed/neutered, vaccinated, and ear-tipped, and then returning them back to their original location.

 Community Cats